chezze911/linux-server-configuration/README.md

         $ su - grader
         enter password
         on successful login, you will see
-        grader@ip-172-26-3-24
+        grader@ip-172-26-13-140
         In the grader account:
-        ii.  create .ssh foler in /home/grader
+        ii.  create .ssh folder in /home/grader
         $ mkdir /home/grader/.ssh
         iii.  create an empty authorized_keys file
         $ touch /home/grader/.ssh/authorized_keys
-        iv.  paste the public keys into authroized_keys from udacity_key.rsa.pub
+        iv.  paste the public keys into authroized_keys from udacity_key_1.rsa.pub
         $ nano /home/grader/.ssh/authorized_keys

-        copy and paste identification key from local machine .ssh/udacity_key.rsa.pub file to grader's .ssh/authorized_keys file and save it.
+        copy and paste identification key from local machine .ssh/udacity_key_1.rsa.pub file to grader's .ssh/authorized_keys file and save it.

         Next, set file permissions using the following commands:
         $ chmod 700 .ssh
         $ chmod 644 .ssh/authorized_keys

-        Next, do
-        $ sudo nano /etc/ssh/sshd_config
-        and change PasswordAuthentication to no
-        $ sudo service ssh restart

         Next, login to grader from another terminal by entering the following commands:

-        $ ssh -i ~/.ssh/udacity_key.rsa grader@54.201.205.236
+        $ ssh -i ~/.ssh/udacity_key_1.rsa grader@52.33.99.231
+        (Note: Enter password if one was created)

-        on successful login, you will see:  grader@ip-172-26-5-246:~$
+        On successful login, you will see:  grader@ip-172-26-13-140:~$

 Secure your server.